haukurh/myntbreyta.is-currencies-lambda/README.md

 A small AWS lambda function that fetches currency rates in XML format from a credit-card vendor in Iceland, parses the data then stores it in an AWS S3 bucket for [myntbreyta.is](https://myntbreyta.is) to use.

-## ToDo
+## To-Do

 - [x] Validate env variables before starting

 ## Prerequisite

-### Create a AWS lambda function
+### Create an AWS lambda function

 Here I'm following the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) and adjusting the commands to add the necessary permissions and variables.

-Create a AWS IAM role with a trust relationship with lambda
+Create an AWS IAM role with a trust relationship with lambda

 ```shell
 aws iam create-role --role-name myntbreyta-is-currencies-lambda --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'